LumaRay/test-sha256/README.md

 Full release optimizations.

-SHA256 is computed over 1MB byte array with 16 * 1024 cycles.
+SHA256/Blake3 are computed over 1MB byte array with 16 * 1024 cycles.

 All tests use 1 core.